ctg-tme/webview-modal-automated-prompt-macro/readme.md

 ## About

-This macro serves as an example on hoe you can open up a WebView Modal on the Cisco Room Navigator.
+This macro serves as an example on how you can open up a WebView Modal on the Cisco Room Navigator.

+Great starting point when first working with Webview Display APIs.

 ## Features
 - Automatic UI Generation